jaysaurus/Co.Koa/miniSite/documentation/Model.md

 ---

 ### Hooks
 As of `co-koa-mongoose-plugin`@1.4.0, Co.Koa's mongoose plugin now supports [hooks](http://mongoosejs.com/docs/middleware.html).
-The syntax is to define either or both a `pre` and/or `post` and supply said object(s) with methods:
+The syntax is to define either or both a `pre` and/or `post` and supply said object(s) with document middleware methods as below:
 ```
     init
     validate
     save
     remove
 ```
-Query middleware:
+and query middleware methods:
 ```
     count
     find